 We have applied our new charity analysis framework to the organisation, with particular focus on its innovative work tackling teenage sexual exploitation (we are also looking at Barnardo’s youth justice work for a forthcoming research report, and really like it).
 It comes out strongly and our analysts are confident Barnardo’s is a really effective organisation.
-The following is a summary of what we found in our independent research; you can read the full details and background on our website.
+The following is a summary of what we found in our independent research.

 - Barnardo’s is working on the right issues, tackling the tough issues faced by children in poverty.
 We rated its activities as ‘Excellent’.

 - Barnardo’s places a lot of emphasis on getting it right, understanding whether it is successful in its activities.
 We rated its results as ‘Good’.

 - Barnardo’s has great leadership, which we rated ‘Excellent’.
 In addition, its people and resources were also rated ‘Excellent’.

 - We thought its finances were ‘Good’ (though we expected a drop in income this year).

 - Finally it also had ‘Good’ ambition.

 NPC’s analysis framework is being published tomorrow in a document called The little blue book.
 It can be used to help charities learn more about themselves, and to understand more about what makes a good and effective charity.
 It is a contribution from NPC to explain more about how we work and a tool to support charities in achieving even more.